ChangJoseph/Haskell-Basic-Functions/README.md

 # Haskell Basic Functions

-A Haskell project consisting of all things Haskell from GMU CS 463 class
+A Haskell project consisting of all things Haskell from Comparative Languages class

 ## Contributors
 Joseph Chang